aragon/aragon-desktop/README.md

 # Aragon Desktop <img align="right" src="https://github.com/aragon/design/blob/master/readme-logo.png" height="80px" />

+> 🚨 This project is not actively maintained anymore.
+Please use the web versions at [mainnet.aragon.org](https://mainnet.aragon.org/) or [rinkeby.aragon.org](https://rinkeby.aragon.org/)

+> 💻 If you would like to maintain this project, please reach out by filing an issue!

 Aragon Desktop is an Electron app that runs the Aragon client in a fully decentralized way.

 It queries the Ethereum blockchain for the latest version of the app, and then serves it over a local IPFS node.